bosgithub/Microsoft_Azure_AI_Fundamentals/README.md

 4. Language Understanding Intelligent Service(LUIS): Train language model that can understand spoken or text-based commands

-#### Conversational AI
+### Conversational AI

 Conversational AI is used to describe solutions where AI agent participate in conversation with humans

 Bots can be the basis of AI solutions for:

-Customer support for products or services.
+Customer support for products or services

-Reservation systems for restaurants, airlines, cinemas, and other appointment based businesses.
+Reservation systems for restaurants, airlines, cinemas, and other appointment based businesses

-Health care consultations and self-diagnosis.
+Health care consultations and self-diagnosis

-Home automation and personal digital assistants.
+Home automation and personal digital assistants

+#### Conversational AI in Microsoft Azure

+QnA: this cognitive service enables you to quickly build a *knowledege base* of questions and answers that can form the basis of a dialog between a hunman and an AI agent

+Azure Bot Service: This service provides a platform for creating, publishing, and managing bots.
+Developers can use the Bot Framework to create a bot and manage it with Azure Bot Service - integrating back-end services like QnA Maker and LUIS, and connecting to channels for web chat, email, Microsoft Teams, and others